The Origin Of Turks

 The tribes that constituted the confederation they belonged to various nationalities and language groups.
 Among these groups there was a large number of Proto-Turk tribes..

-The centre of the Empire of Hiong-nou was in the north of Mongolia, the land of“Otouken” a very important location of Strategic value, which will stay as a most sensitive part of the “Empires of High Lands” as various groupings of confederations of Turkish or Turkish speaking tribes were used to be called.
+“Otouken” a very important location of Strategic value, which will stay as a most sensitive part of the “Empires of High Lands” as various groupings of confederations of Turkish or Turkish speaking tribes were used to be called.

 The Hiong –nou intermixed the peoples, they established the foundation of a nomadic civilization and contributed to a great extend to the dominance of Altaic tribes in all higher Asia.